Yindong-Zhang/GraphConvolutionDrugTargetInteration/README.md

 The approach used in this work model protein sequences  using convolutional neural networks (CNNs) and compound molecular graph using  graph convolution network(WeaveLayer for example) to predict the binding affinity value of drug-target pairs.

-I use dataset from [deepDTA](http://arxiv.org/abs/1801.10193), which use convolution network on both protein sequence and compound SMILES sequence reached best performance of 0.86.
+I use dataset from [deepDTA](http://arxiv.org/abs/1801.10193), which use convolution network on both protein sequence and compound SMILES sequence, reaching best performance of Conaccordance Index(CI) 0.86.
 This method using molecular graph convolution(WeaveModule for example) roughly achieve 0.79.

 * Different depth and size of graph convolution layer are searched